mrbooshehri/my_devops-journey/docker/README.md

 ### Driver
 Drivers implement the data plane.
 For example, connectivity and isolation is all handled by drivers.
-Each driver is in charge of the acutal creation and mangement of all resources on the networks it is responsible for.
+Each driver is in charge of the actual creation and management of all resources on the networks it is responsible for.

 ![docker-7.5](./assets/docker-7.5.png)

 ### Single-host bridge network

-* **Single-host:** It only exist on a sigle docker host and can only connect containers that are on the same host.
+* **Single-host:** It only exist on a single docker host and can only connect containers that are on the same host.
 * **Bridge:** It's an implementation of an 802.1d bridge

 ### Docker network driver types
 #### Bridge
 The default network driver.
-They're usually used when your application is run in standalone containers that needs to comunicate.
+They're usually used when your application is run in standalone containers that needs to communicate.

 #### Host
 For standalone containers, remove network isolation between container